gogins/csound-webserver-opcodes/README.md

 Csound, and optionally serve a Web page from the embedded Web server.
 That page can be embedded into the Csound orchestra code, or it can be a regular HTML file that refers to other resources.
-The opcodes will optionally run a standard external Web browser to open the served HTML page.
+The opcodes will optionally run a standard external Web browser to open the served HTML page or other resources.

 The purpose of these opcodes is to enable the user to define user interfaces, generate scores, or control performances using JavaScript, and otherwise use